KhobbyLynx/buzstopboys/README.md

-# [BUZSTOPBOYS WEB APPLICATION]
+# BUZSTOPBOYS WEB APPLICATION

 ![Image](https://s3.amazonaws.com/creativetim_bucket/products/740/original/material-tailwind-react-events-details-template-thumbnail.jpg?1697625313)

-This project is a web application built for the **Basta Boys**, an organization focused on cleaning and improving areas within Accra, Ghana.
+This project is a web application built for the **BuzStopBoys**, an organization focused on cleaning and improving areas within Accra, Ghana.
 The application showcases before-and-after images of cleaned areas, YouTube videos, upcoming destinations, and facilitates donations and purchases.

 ## Project Features